openstack/tacker/doc/source/contributor/vnfd_template_parameterization.rst

            vendor: {get_input: vendor}

-Parameter values file at VNF deploy
+Parameter Values File at VNF Deploy
 -----------------------------------
 The below illustrates the parameters value file to be supplied containing the values to be substituted for the above parameterized template above during